pbotros216/Excel-Dashboard-Project/README.md

 # Excel Dashboard Project

-This project demonstrates my ability to create a data-driven dashboard in Excel to analyze and present key insights.
+This project demonstrates my ability to build a structured Excel dashboard to analyze and present data clearly for decision-making.

+## Project Overview
+In this project, I worked with real data to create a clean and organized dashboard.
+The goal was to turn raw data into useful insights that can help guide decisions.

-## What I did
+## What I Did
-- Organized and cleaned raw data
+- Cleaned and organized raw data
 - Built a structured dashboard layout
-- Created visualizations (charts and tables)
+- Created charts and visualizations
-- Designed the dashboard for easy decision-making
+- Designed the dashboard for clarity and usability

 ## Skills Used
 - Microsoft Excel